aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 Let's also added debug points to all critical functions to see the precise execution timeline of our race condition.

-Then I attempted to manually trigger the race condition, starting with `test@email.htb`, triggering `sendVerification`, then updating email to `hacker@apexsurvive.htb` within the sleep duration, before the email is sent.
+I then attempted to manually trigger the race condition, setting initial state to use `test@email.htb`, triggering `sendVerification`, then updating email to `hacker@apexsurvive.htb` within the sleep duration, before the email is sent.

-In the logs, everything went exactly as our planned:
+In the logs, everything went exactly as our annotated timeline above:
 ```sql
 15:15:46.811049 [+] /sendVerification: Entered
 15:15:46.811753 [+] sendVerification grabbed user {'id': 2, 'email': None, 'password': 'password', 'unconfirmedEmail': 'test@email.htb', 'confirmToken': 'e3ab2f88-385c-4b4f-aef0-d9aa94cf81d7', 'fullName': 'aaa', 'username': 'bbb', 'isConfirmed': 'unverified', 'isInternal': 'false', 'isAdmin': 'false'}